Executive Leadership

 Jennifer joined the Center in 2004, having previously worked in various administrative roles at Davenport University and William Tyndale College.
 Jennifer holds a Bachelor of Arts degree from William Tyndale College.

-Nichole earned a Bachelor of Science in Education degree in early childhood studies from Bowling Green State University.
+Nichole joined the Center in 2013.
+She has a Bachelor of Science in Education degree in early childhood studies from Bowling Green State University.

 Lisa is responsible for the annual development and dissemination of the Center’s Master Calendar of Reporting Requirements.
 She coordinates and oversees the Center’s processes regarding school staff review and site and facility reviews.
 In addition, Lisa coordinates the Center’s complaint process relating to external school parties.